sorilee/sorilee.github.io/_posts/2020-07-17-lambda-calculus.md

 author: Sori Lee
 ---

-# The lambda calculus: basic definitions
+# The lambda calculus: how authors define it

 ### Lambda terms and their identity

-The lambda calculus is a formal system with a single "kind" of expressions, unlike for instance predicate logics in which there are terms and formulas, two different kinds of expressions.
+The lambda calculus is a formal system with a single "kind" of expressions, unlike for instance predicate logics in which there are two kinds -- terms and formulas.
 The expressions of the lambda calculus are referred to as λ-terms.

-**Definition.** Fix a set of *variables*.
-A *(raw) λ-term* is defined inductively as follows.
+**Definition.** Choose a denumerable set of *variables*.
+A *λ-term* is defined inductively as follows.

    1. Each variable is a λ-term, called an *atom*.